Philip Vandermey

 Assistant Professor

 Vandermey studied architecture at SAPL and at the L’Escola Superior d’Arquitectura in Barcelona, Spain.
 Upon graduation at SAPL, when it was formerly EVDS, he received the Canadian Architect Student Award of Excellence and the Royal Architectural Institute of Canada (RAIC) Student Medal.
 Vandermey has worked with prominent architecture offices in Calgary (MBAC), Montreal (Hal Ingberg, Melvin Charney), Barcelona (Corea Moran Arquitectos), and Rotterdam (STAR, Barcode Architects).
-He is a registered architect with the Stichting Bureau Architectenregister in The Netherlands and the Alberta Association of Architects in Canada and is a LEED Accredited Professional with the Canadian Green Building Council.
+He is a registered architect with the Stichting Bureau Architectenregister in The Netherlands and the Alberta Association of Architects in Canada.
+Vandermey is also a LEED Accredited Professional with the Canadian Green Building Council.

 Contact info